Well, if you read yesterday’s post, you are probably expecting to see a course review for Journey at Pechanga here. Things don’t always go as planned.

 Framing the course in the distance, there are some beautiful mountains that provide a scenic backdrop.
 However, the scenery directly around the course is a bit uninspiring.
 The minor league baseball stadium (home to the Lake Elsinore Storm) is right next door.
 Today, they had some sort of event going on with loud metal music and the screeches and squeals of race cars providing an less-than-desirable soundtrack throughout our round.

-Me and my friend were able to get out on the course pretty quickly, but it was still very crowded out there, resulting in a round just shy of five hours.
+My friend and I were able to get out on the course pretty quickly, but it was still very crowded out there, resulting in a round just shy of five hours.
 Fortunately, the weather was a bit better here, but it changed every five minutes or so.
 We got drizzled on a bit, there were times of very warm sunshine beating down on us and other points where it was overcast, cool and windy.
 In a way, it was appropriate—definitely British Isles kind of weather patterns!

 Having some course knowledge is a huge benefit at Summerly.
 It was only my second time playing here and my memories were quite sketchy after so many years in between rounds.
 It was my friend’s first time here.
 We were paired with another twosome, who were also first-timers.
 The carts here are equipped with GPS, but it’s a very basic version (just text, no pictures).
 Between that and the yardage book (also pretty basic) one of the other guys bought, we were able to figure our way around, even though there were several times of frustration and lengthy discussion as we quibbled about what the best target lines were from the tee boxes.
 There were some bad breaks and a few good breaks, but not bad for our limited knowledge.
 I look forward to playing here again someday (with less time elapsing between rounds), so I can play some smarter shots on a few of the trickiest holes.